jwinkels/ais/README.md

 * `ApexIntelliSense.PublicPackages`: Comma (",")-seperated list of packages that are granted to public and exposed via public synonym
 * `ApexIntelliSense.LoadApexPacakges`: Wether the APEX_* Packages should be loaded (see 'Feature->Caching' in this readme)
 * `ApexIntelliSense.LoadObjectsOnActivate`: Wether DB Objects should be loaded when extension is activated, otherwise it tries to load objects from cache
-* `ApexIntelliSense.ApexCacheFile`: Load a central apex-Cache File to the Extension instead of pulling it again
+* `ApexIntelliSense.ApexCacheFile`: Load a central apex cache file to the extension instead of pulling it again (performance reasons)

 ## Features

 ### Caching
-When the plugin is activated it will create a directory .ais where caches are stored.
+When the plugin is activated it will create a directory .ais where caches are stored (only when you activate the options 'LoadApexPacakges' and/or 'LoadObjectsOnActivate').
 There are two types of caches:

 - User Object Cache (cache.yaml)
 - APEX Object Cache (apex.yaml)

+Caches can be updated via the 'ApexIntelliSense: Update Cache' command

 #### User Object Cache